IgniteUI/igniteui-docfx/en/components/piechart.md

 _keywords: pie chart, ignite ui for react, infragistics
 ---

-## Pie Chart
+# Pie Chart

-The Pie Chart is a specialized component that renders a pie chart, consisting of a circular area divided into sections.
+The Ignite UI for Angular pie chart component is a specialized component that renders a pie chart, consisting of a circular area divided into sections.
 Each section has arc length proportional to its underlying data value.

 This control is used for representing categorical data.
 It is most effective when there are only a few categories, and when each category makes up a relatively large percentage of the data as a whole.

-### Demo
+## Demo

 <div class="sample-container" style="height: 350px">
     <iframe id="pie-chart-data-sample-iframe" src='{environment:demosBaseUrl}/charts/pie-chart-data-sample' width="100%" height="100%" seamless frameBorder="0" onload="onSampleIframeContentLoaded(this);"></iframe>